Apply

 The admissions panels and their members are:

-- Algebra and Category Theory
+- Algebra and category theory

-- Clark Barwick, Sjoerd Beentjes, Gwyn Bellamy, Iain Gordon, David Jordan, Mark Lawson, Darrick Lee, Tom Leinster, Dinakar Muthiah, Jon Pridham, Anna Puskás, Pavel Safronov, Christian Sämann, Alexander Shapiro, Sue Sierra, and Agata Smoktunowicz,.
+Clark Barwick, Sjoerd Beentjes, Gwyn Bellamy, Iain Gordon, David Jordan, Mark Lawson, Darrick Lee, Tom Leinster, Dinakar Muthiah, Jon Pridham, Anna Puskás, Pavel Safronov, Christian Sämann, Alexander Shapiro, Sue Sierra, and Agata Smoktunowicz,. - Geometric group theory, low-dimensional topology and algebraic topology

-- Jim Belk, Rachael Boyd, Tara Brendle, Laura I Ciobanu Radomirovic, Matthew Cordes, Ana Garcia Lecuona, Alexandre Martin, Brendan Owens, Mark Powell, and Alessandro Sisto.
+Jim Belk, Rachael Boyd, Tara Brendle, Laura I Ciobanu Radomirovic, Matthew Cordes, Ana Garcia Lecuona, Alexandre Martin, Brendan Owens, Mark Powell, and Alessandro Sisto. - Algebraic/complex/symplectic geometry, and number theory

-- Tim Adamo, Murad Alim, Theo Assiotis, Richard Davison, Tudor Dimofte, Anastasia Doikou, Misha Feigin, José Miguel Figueroa-O’Farrill, James Gaunt, Claire Gilson, Jelle Hartong, Lotte Hollands, Christian Korff, Anatoly Konechny, Jules Lamers, James Lucietti, Bernd Schroers, Joan Simón, Ian Strachan, Richard Szabo, Sayantani Bhattacharyya, Matthew Walters, and Robert Weston.
+Tim Adamo, Murad Alim, Theo Assiotis, Richard Davison, Tudor Dimofte, Anastasia Doikou, Misha Feigin, José Miguel Figueroa-O’Farrill, James Gaunt, Claire Gilson, Jelle Hartong, Lotte Hollands, Anton Izosimov, Christian Korff, Anatoly Konechny, Jules Lamers, James Lucietti, Bernd Schroers, Joan Simón, Ian Strachan, Richard Szabo, Sayantani Bhattacharyya, Matthew Walters, and Robert Weston. - Operator algebras and dynamics

-- Choose this option if you are unable to determine the best panel for your application.
+Choose this option if you are unable to determine the best panel for your application.
 In this case we will assign you to a panel that most closely suits your interests and coursework.

 Your application will be available to all supervisors, not only those on your admissions panel, however the admissions panel will provide the first pass over your application.
 It may be helpful to peruse the supervisor page to get an idea of the panelists’ interests.